Tox/Tox-Client-Standard/README.md

   toxcore, but are otherwise required/recommended to ensure proper client interoperability as well as best security practices.

-- For a Tox client to be endorsed/supported (?) by the Tox project, it must, at minimum, comply with every ![](badge/req.png) point in this document (except where otherwise stated).
+- For a Tox client to be endorsed/supported by the Tox Project, it must, at minimum, comply with every ![](badge/req.png) point in this document (except where otherwise stated).
 For this reason, things that are ![](badge/req.png) should not be needlessly specific.